Farzad Nazem: Post-Yahoo!

-Other Activities
+Other activities

+Nazem, his wife Noosheen Hashemi, and two children live in the San Francisco Bay Area.

-In 2003, Nazem and his wife, Noosheen Hashemi, co-founded a private family foundation, The HAND Foundation.
+In 2003, Nazem and his wife, Noosheen Hashemi, co-founded a private family foundation, the Hand Foundation in Menlo Park, California.
 He serves on its board of directors.
 Nazem is also on the Board of Trustees of The Nueva School.

-Personal life

-Nazem, his wife and two children live in the San Francisco Bay Area.

-Patents

-Nazem currently holds five patents in the area of information technology.
+Nazem holds a few patents in the area of information technology.